Last updated 6/03/19

 Computer labs and other resources for student use are available in:

-- Associated Students Computer Services Center at http://as.sjsu.edu/ascsc/ on the 2nd floor of the Student Union
+- Associated Students Print & Technology Center at http://as.sjsu.edu/asptc/index.jsp on the Student Union (East Wing 2nd floor Suite 2600)

 - Additional computer labs may be available in your department/college

-A wide variety of audio-visual equipment is available for student checkout from Media Services located in IRC 112.
+A wide variety of audio-visual equipment is available for student checkout from Collaboration & Academic Technology Services located in IRC Building.
 These items include DV and HD digital camcorders; digital still cameras; video, slide and overhead projectors; DVD, CD, and audiotape players; sound systems, wireless microphones, projection screens and monitors.

 Peer Connections’ free tutoring and mentoring is designed to assist students in the development of their full academic potential and to inspire them to become independent learners.
 Peer Connections tutors are trained to provide content-based tutoring in many lower division courses (some upper division) as well as writing and study skills assistance.
 Small group and individual tutoring are available.
 Peer Connections mentors are trained to provide support and resources in navigating the college experience.
 This support includes assistance in learning strategies and techniques on how to be a successful student.
 Peer Connections has a learning commons, desktop computers, and success workshops on a wide variety of topics.
 For more information on services, hours, locations, or a list of current workshops, please visit Peer Connections website at http://peerconnections.sjsu.edu for more information.

-The SJSU Writing Center is located in Clark Hall, Suite 126.
-All Writing Specialists have gone through a rigorous hiring process, and they are well trained to assist all students at all levels within all disciplines to become better writers.
-In addition to one-on-one tutoring services, the Writing Center also offers workshops every semester on a variety of writing topics.
+The SJSU Writing Center has two locations: We conduct drop-in tutoring sessions in Clark Hall, Suite 126; we conduct scheduled appointments on the second floor of the MLK Library.
+All our writing tutors have gone through a rigorous hiring process, and they are well trained to assist all students at all levels within all disciplines to become better writers.
+In addition to tutoring services, the Writing Center also offers workshops every semester on a variety of writing topics.
 To make an appointment or to refer to the numerous online resources offered through the Writing Center, visit the Writing Center website at http://www.sjsu.edu/writingcenter.
-For additional resources and updated information, follow the Writing Center on Twitter and become a fan of the SJSU Writing Center on Facebook.
-(Note: You need to have a QR Reader to scan this code.)

 The SJSU Counseling and Psychological Services is located on the corner of 7th Street and San Carlos in the new Student Wellness Center, Room 300B.
 Professional psychologists, social workers, and counselors are available to provide confidential consultations on issues of student mental health, campus climate or psychological and academic issues on an individual, couple, or group basis.
 To schedule an appointment or learn more information, visit Counseling and Psychological Services website at http://www.sjsu.edu/counseling